 Reflective teaching is an approach which has gained significant momentum in language teaching.
 In his personal reflection about thirty years of TEFL/TESL, Richards (2015) contends that language teachers have moved away from a search of the perfect method and have shifted their attention to developing and exploring their own teaching through reflective teaching and action research.

 Murphy (2001) points out that teachers can grow as professionals in different ways which let them look inward, both within themselves and within the courses they offer, to access information about what happens in their language classrooms.
 He asserts that a central reason to be interested in reflective teaching is to “gain awareness of our teaching beliefs and practices” and to learn “to see teaching differently, and to learn to take action in order to enhance the quality of learning opportunities we are able to provide in our classrooms.”
 He also claims that we should spend time and energy to develop understandings if we consider our continuing needs as teachers and the needs of the language learners we serve.
 Murphy poses three main purposes of reflective teaching (RT):

-- Identify the features of reflective thought
+- Identify the features of reflective thought.

-- Draw a metaphor about their teaching identities
+- Draw a metaphor about their teaching identities.

-- Adopt courses of action to solve problems and to improve their teaching practices
+- Adopt courses of action to solve problems and to improve their teaching practices.

-- Develop critical thinking towards the literature available on reflective teaching
+- Develop critical thinking towards the literature available on reflective teaching.

 - Conceptualize their professional identity by means of their internal narratives.